 Investing in B2B Marketplace Platform Capabilities

 For wholesale distributors looking to expand and diversify their channel strategy, SaaS B2B marketplaces can be a low-cost, quick-to-implement growth opportunity.
 These marketplaces can bring the experience of the tradeshow or wholesale showroom online, which is especially crucial in the wake of Covid-19 closures.
-Dedicated B2B marketplace platforms that are maintained by the wholesaler (versus marketplace giants like Amazon) offer the added benefit of total ownership, meaning wholesalers can easily bring their suppliers and inventory online, making products more discoverable and giving buyers more choice while also automating and integrating their order management and critical business systems — aligning their entire sales ecosystem under a single unified platform.
+Dedicated B2B marketplace platforms that are maintained by the wholesaler (versus marketplace giants like Amazon) offer the added benefit of total ownership, meaning wholesalers can easily bring their suppliers and inventory online, making products more discoverable and giving buyers more choice while also automating and integrating their order management and critical business systems — aligning their entire sales ecosystem under a single platform.

 Today, innovations in digital technology and analytics are making it possible to engage customers at different points in the value chain, allowing distributors to move beyond their established approaches to inventory, logistics, shipping and pricing to find new ways to enable and scale their businesses.
 For many wholesale distributors this will mean shifting their organizational mindset around digitalization, which should no longer be regarded as a tool but as the way forward.
 Failing to engage with emerging digitalization opportunities will mean missing out on new engagement opportunities, customer loyalty and revenues.